Victor is a businessman, engineer, and teacher. He is interested in car repair and maintenance.

 Now you know what compensating ports are, how they can be blocked, what to do when the compensating ports are blocked, and how to detect if the compensating ports are blocked.
 You can now carry out a successful repair job.
 However, if you would like to know why a blocked compensating port can result in a loss of brake or a stuck brake, please read on.

 Principles of Operation

 Fig. 9A shows a simplified brake system diagram at normal condition.
-Here the pistons are fully retracted, the system is filled with fluid, and the calliper is open, setting the brake disc free.
+Here the pistons are fully retracted, the system is filled with fluid, and the caliper is open, setting the brake disc free.

-When the pedal is stepped on (Fig. 9B), the pistons move to the left, pushing more fluid into the calliper cylinder.
+When the pedal is stepped on (Fig. 9B), the pistons move to the left, pushing more fluid into the caliper cylinder.
 This causes the brake pads to come into hard contact with the brake disc.

 When the pedal is released (Fig. 9C), the pistons move to the right.
 This causes a partial vacuum at the pressure chamber, causing additional amounts of fluid to be sucked into the pressure chamber via the small holes on the piston and through the back of the rubber seal.